 Meet the Team

-• Clemson
+• Program Director - Clemson University

 Her position in the Agricultural Education Program is focused on teaching in the areas of instructional methods, curriculum design, and teaching in agriscience laboratories.
-She also serve as the undergraduate program coordinator for the Agricultural Education Program and Agricultural Education Teaching Certificate Program.
+She also serves as the undergraduate program coordinator for the Agricultural Education Program and Agricultural Education Teaching Certificate Program.
+She is very passionate about advising, mentoring, and working with pre-service teachers to prepare them to be effective instructors in successful school-based agricultural education programs.
+She serves as an active member of the CAFLS Teaching and Learning committee and enjoys mentoring colleagues to help improve their teaching effectiveness.
+Creation of the STEM it Up program intersects her expertise in industry and education.

 Dr. Brian Myers was raised on a grain and livestock farm in west-central Illinois.
 He received his BS and MS degrees in Agricultural Education from Southern Illinois University at Carbondale.
 Myers taught high school agriscience at Unity High School in Mendon, IL, for four years prior to beginning his doctoral studies.